Clean Communication: 5 Tips To Improve Your Team's Organization and Structure

 Youth sports parents and coaches don't always see eye to eye.
 Coaches are often making decisions on the fly, while parents want their kid to get more playing time or to play a specific position.

-When you're a a parent speaking with a coach: Be direct about what is bothering you and why; focus more on solving the problem rather than assigning blame; avoid getting emotional.
+When you're a parent speaking with a coach: Be direct about what is bothering you and why; focus more on solving the problem rather than assigning blame; avoid getting emotional.
 Remember the coach is a volunteer and trying to do their best.

 When you're a coach speaking with a parent: Be specific about what bothers you and why.
 Be respectful and be mindful of coming across as being condescending.